Manufacturer, Supplier & Exporter of

 Industrial textiles are fabrics that are specially designed and manufactured for use in industrial applications, such as automotive, aerospace, medical, construction, and filtration industries.
 These textiles are different from traditional textiles used in clothing and household items, as they are often made from synthetic fibers such as polyester, nylon, or aramid, and have properties such as strength, durability, heat resistance, and chemical resistance.
 There are many types of dyes used in industrial textile production, but some of the most common ones include reactive dyes, disperse dyes, acid dyes, direct dyes and vat dyes.

-Megha International for Industrial Textiles:
+Dyes offered by Megha International for Industrial Textiles:

 Reactive Dyes: Reactive dyes are widely used in industrial textiles because of their excellent colourfastness and high dye uptake capacity.
 Reactive dyes are called “reactive” because they form covalent bonds with the fibers of the fabric, resulting in strong and permanent bonds between the dye and the textile.